cjtessler/MATH3733-SP22/docs/Day-12.md

 # Day 12

-Extended Project 2 deadline until Monday, Februaru 14th, midnight.
+Extended Project 2 deadline until Monday, February 14th, midnight.

 The grading rubric will be posted early this weekend.